“a striking manifestation of the confidence and optimism of the shared island initiative…”

 The decision to go ahead with the A5 project (which from a southern point of view is the road in NI that links Donegal with the N2 the main route for road traffic to Dublin) was taken back in July 2007.

-Now the Irish government is committing €600m (£514m) under its Shared Island priorities to help meet the needs of it’s own citizens in Donegal and the Irish and British citizens in Northern Ireland.
+Now the Irish government is committing €600m (£514m) under its Shared Island priorities to help meet the needs of it’s own citizens in Donegal and both Irish and British citizens in Northern Ireland.

 It won’t pay for all of it, but as Wesley Johnson noted on Twitter/X “it might permit a third section to get underway along with phases 1A and 1B”.
 That’s some gift for Sinn Féin’s Infrastructure Minister.

-Not only is the A5 one of NI’s most dangerous main roads, it runs through the western part of Tyrone which in contrast to the east (serviced by the M1 motorway to Belfast) which is relatively prosperous.
+Not only is the A5 one of NI’s most dangerous main roads, it runs through the economically stricken western part of Tyrone.
+In contrast the east (serviced by the M1 motorway) is prosperous.

 There’s money to get Casement Park ready for the Euros in 2028.
-But that’s not straightforward.
-Political stasis over seven years has done it no favours.
-Controversy and inflation have taken a toll.
+But that’s not as straightforward.
+Political stasis over seven years has done it no favours: controversy and inflation have taken a toll.

 In spite of the money so far committed by the UK government, the GAA and now the Irish government, current estimates suggest it is still about £100m short.
 The original £77.5m long gone.

-The DUP which has the Communities Department say it will stick to the original commitment of £62m and the GAA are sticking to their original £15m stake in what is their own flagship project.
+The DUP holds the Communities Department say it will stick with the original commitment of £62m and the GAA are staying with their original £15m stake in what will be a flagship stadium for them.

-Political insiders suggest that if substantial building work does not commence by May it will be too late.
-That ball now lies with London as to how much they are willing to put in the funding envelope.
+Political insiders suggest that if substantial building work does not commence by May it will be too late for 2028.
+The ball is now with London as to how much they will put in the funding envelope.

 There’s fewer details on the Narrow Water Bridge project, which was mothballed in 2013 and the EU subsequently withdrew its funding.
 The renewal of the project was flagged in 2021..

-If the words of Tanaiste Micheál Martin are anything to go by, it is something to keep you eye on:
+If the words of Tanaiste Micheál Martin are anything to go by, it will definitely something to keep you eye out for:

 I’m particularly pleased that today we have given the formal green light to the Narrow Water Bridge.
 I consider this to be a hugely important project.